vndee/sentivi/docs/source/index.rst

 Sentivi
 *********
-A simple tool for sentiment analysis which is a wrapper of `scikit-learn <https://scikit-learn.org/>`_ and `PyTorch <https://pytorch.org/>`_ models.
+A simple tool for sentiment analysis which is a wrapper of `scikit-learn <https://scikit-learn.org>`_ and `PyTorch Transformers <https://huggingface.co/transformers/>`_ models (for more special purpose, it is recommend to use native library instead).
 It is made for easy and faster pipeline to train and evaluate several classification algorithms.

 - Install legacy version from PyPI: